jaxrosil/bottelegram/README.md

 You can run it directly from jupyter-notebook/collab or your can run it in your terminal by taking of the exclamation points.
 It is also important to mention that your computer should preferably be with IDEL screen open only.

-Check on a preview of how it works (click the image):
+Check on a preview of how it works (click on the image):

 [![Watch the video](https://img.youtube.com/vi/YwaYRDC6q_M/maxresdefault.jpg)](https://youtu.be/YwaYRDC6q_M)